Dominican Restoration War: War

-In December 1863, a Spanish expedition was sent west along the southern seacoast to expel rebel groups that had been demoralized by internal conflicts.
-The Spanish forces were successful in driving the rebels out of several towns, including Baní, Azua, Barahona, Neiba, and San Juan.
-However, the capture of Azua proved to be a costly endeavor, with two months of fighting and a significant loss of lives for the Spanish.
-Ultimately, the defeated rebels were pushed into Haiti, and during their retreat, one rebel group led by Pedro Florentino executed 35 Spanish prisoners.
-On December 9, 1863, 1,200 Spaniards set out from Santo Domingo to capture San Cristóbal.
-However, they faced harassment from Dominican guerrillas and were forced to retreat after they had suffered 200 killed and wounded.
+In December 1863, Spanish forces captured Azua on the southern seacoast after two months of fighting and heavy casualties.
+The towns of Baní, Barahona, Neiba, and San Juan fell to the Spanish without resistance, and most insurgents disbanded.
+During their retreat toward Bánica, the surviving rebel group led by Pedro Florentino executed 35 Spanish prisoners with bullets and cutlasses.
+On December 9, Dominican guerrillas captured an 80-mule Spanish supply train carrying ammunition and repelled 1,200 Spaniards marching from Santo Domingo to capture San Cristóbal, inflicting 200 killed and wounded.
+Dominicans continued to hold San Cristóbal, cutting Spanish land communications.
+They captured 200 Spanish soldiers along with 300 rifles, 40,000 cartridges, and a field gun from Santana's army supply depot.
+On December 20, an engagement at Puerto Plata resulted in the Spanish being defeated with 150 men killed and a cannon captured by the Dominicans.

 Santana made unsuccessful efforts to force his way into Cibao, and there was much yellow fever and malaria among his troops.
 In March 1864, he pointedly disobeyed orders to concentrate his forces around Santo Domingo and was rebuked and relieved of his command by Governor-General José de la Gándara, who ordered Santana to Cuba in order to face a court-martial.
 However, Santana died suddenly before that happened.